enormandeau/github_tutorial/files/01_revision_control.md

 In a few words, revision control is the **management of changes to documents**.
-As programming and research projects get larger, it is useful, or even essential to be able to keep track of changes and be able to revert to earlier versions when needed.
+As programming and research projects get larger, it is useful, or even essential, to be able to keep track of changes and be able to revert to earlier versions when needed.

 ## How can revision control help you?